BigSoftVideo/DOTEbase/glossary.md

 A temporary, unique number is assigned in ascending order to each and every line.
 It is not the same as the line numbering after exporting a transcript into RTF, for example.

-### Media Clip <a id='clips.md#media'></a>
+### Media Clip <a id='media-clip'></a>

 A Media Clip saves the IN and OUT points of a segment in an audio or video file imported into a [_DOTE_ project](#dote-project) that is in a [Watch Folder](#watch-folder) in a [DOTEspace](#dotespace).

 Media Clips are also known as M-Clips.

+### Media Clips Organiser <a id='media-clips-organiser'></a>

+The Media Clips Organiser is a tool to visually arrange and order [Media Clips](#media-clip) created in _DOTEbase_.
+M-clips can be assigned to [Tiers](#tier).

 ## Media Player <a id='video-panel'></a>

-The Media Player displays a viewport of the selected or cued media file that matches the DOTE transcript and/or project that is currently active.
+The Media Player displays a viewport of the selected or cued media file that matches the _DOTE_ Transcript and/or Project that is currently active.
-If selected using the toggle, the video panel tracks the original video-cues in the referenced DOTE transcript and project.
+If selected using the toggle, the video panel can track the original [video-cues](#video-cue) in the referenced _DOTE_ Transcript and Project.
-As the media stream plays in the DOTE project, the video and pan/zoom will match that.
+As the media stream plays in the _DOTE_ project, the video and pan/zoom will match that cue.
+An alternative view is to take the last SAVED view when using _DOTE_ to view the media in the Project.
+And a third alternative is a DOTEbase only saved view of the current video in the current Project.

 ### Tag <a id='tag'></a>

 A Tag is a short, thematic text string that can be assigned to any [Clip](#clip).
 Tags are searchable and autocompleteable.

+### Tier <a id='tier'></a>

+Tiers and subtiers are usually found in transcripts, but in _DOTEbase_ Media Clips can be organised on their own Tiers.
+Tiers can be created, renamed and colour coded.
+Media Clips can be dragged between Tiers.

 ### Timecode (or Timestamp) <a id='timecode'></a>